ICGC-TCGA-PanCancer/DEWrapperWorkflow/README.md

 The DKFZ system is hosted in github but can't be built without a controlled access Roddy binary.
 Version 1.3.0 was tagged in git and is focused on multi-tumor support.
 The underlying version for Roddy is Roddy_2.2.49_COW_1.0.132-1_CNE_1.0.189.
 The output files from this Docker image actually contain the strings "1-0-189" or "1-0-132-1".

-### Docker Image Pull from DockerHub
+### Docker Image Pulled from DockerHub

-Next, after logging back in, cache the seqware containers that we will be using
+Now that you have installed Docker (see above) the next step is to cache the Docker images that are pre-built for you and this overall workflow will use:

         docker pull pancancer/pcawg-dewrapper-workflow:1.0.7
         docker pull pancancer/pancancer_upload_download:1.2
         docker pull pancancer/pcawg-delly-workflow:1.4

 ### Docker Image Build for DKFZ

+DKFZ cannot be distrbuted via DockerHub since it contains pre-published code.
+You have two options:

 #### Option 1 - Download